allen-otterstrom/CMF_data/data-structure.md

   </tbody>
 </table>

-There are a number of unique variables in 1880 that have analogous variables or are constructable in other years.

 #### 1880 Special Schedule Variables

 There are 324 unique variables in the 1880 special schedules.
-The following .csv file shows the availability for each of those across each schedule.
+The following file shows the availability for each of those across each schedule.

 <div class="button-grid">
   <div class="button-item">